Markets 2021: Stocks soar, IPOs explode, crypto goes wild

 BATTERY POWERS

-Electric vehicle sales nearly doubled in the U.S. and worldwide as automakers rolled out new models.
+Electric vehicle sales nearly doubled worldwide as automakers rolled out new models.
 Many consumers bought EVs to avoid burning oil, but others went for the quick acceleration and crisp handling.
-Shares of Tesla, the world’s EV leader, jumped more than 40% as of Dec.
+Shares of Tesla, the world’s EV leader, were up more than 40% as of Dec.
 22. An order of 100,000 Teslas from Hertz generated outsize enthusiasm from investors.
 Amazon-backed startup Rivian soared after going public even though it hasn’t made a profit.

 — Tom Krisher